TomHFE/recommendations/README.md

    ```
    Then follow the instructions to update your `~/.bash_profile`.
 2. Open a new terminal
-3. Install the latest version of [Node.js](https://nodejs.org/en/), (`20.5.0` at
+3. Install the latest version of [Node.js](https://nodejs.org/en/).
-   time of writing).
    ```
    nvm install 20
    ```

 ### Set up your project

-1. Have one team member fork this repository
+1. Fork this repository
-2. Rename the fork to `acebook-<team name>`
-3. Every team member clone the fork to their local machine
+2. Every team member clone the fork to their local machine
-4. Install dependencies for both the `frontend` and `api` applications:
+3. Install dependencies for both the `frontend` and `api` applications:
    ```
    cd frontend
    npm install
    cd ../api
    npm install
    ```
-5. Install an ESLint plugin for your editor, for example
+4. Install an ESLint plugin for your editor, for example
    [ESLint for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
-6. Install MongoDB
+5. Install MongoDB
    ```
    brew tap mongodb/brew
    brew install mongodb-community@6.0